Wutdehel/crossword-generator/README.md

 - Reveal letters or entire words.
 - Automatically validate and highlight completed words.
 - Navigate between words using buttons.
+- Expose completion event to notify when the crossword is fully completed.

 ## Installation